openhab/openhab-docs/_addons_bindings/zwave/doc/leviton/dz6hd_0_0.md

 ### Dimmer

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Scene Number

+Triggers when a scene button is pressed

 The ```scene_number``` channel supports the ```Number``` item.